datadaveshin/CSS-exploration/README.md

 [![Walt Disney](https://img.youtube.com/vi/YdHTlUGN1zw/0.jpg)](https://www.youtube.com/watch?v=YdHTlUGN1zw)

-**_Fig.
-3. Click the image to see Walt Disney explain how the multi-planed camera allowed 3D-like animation using parallax._**
+***Fig. 3.
+Click the image to watch a video with Walt Disney explaining how the multi-planed camera allowed 3D-like animation using parallax.***

 One of the most important take-aways from the explanation of how it works is that the scenes are broken up by distance onto different planes by painting the scenes onto different pieces of glass.
 The background (in Disney's example, the background contains the moon), does not move.
 To make a 3D effect the pieces of glass can be moved forward or backward.
 Thus, the moon will stay the same size, where as the elements that are on the closest piece of glass will change size more rapidly.

-For side to side motion, animators could let the background remain stationary or move very little, while closer elements on different planes moved at different rates from side to side.
+For side to side motion, animators would let the background remain stationary or move very little, while closer elements on different planes moved at different rates from side to side.
 These techniques stood the test of time, and were later moved to video games in the early 1980's.

 One of the first 2D video games to use parallax to make a 3D effect was Jungle King/Jungle Hunt from Taito.
 A game where the explorer Sir Dudley races to save Lady Penelope in the dangerous jungle.
 Of course Super Mario Brothers games use parallax scrolling, and the technique still thrives today in Unity 2D game development.
 If you want to see how archaic games were back then, check out the Atari 2600 version of the game:

 [![Jungle King](https://img.youtube.com/vi/flYEqNNSWGs/0.jpg)](https://www.youtube.com/watch?v=flYEqNNSWGs)

-**_Fig.
-4. Click above to see 1980s parallax effects that were used to give a better sense of motion in video games._**
+***Fig. 4.
+Click above to see 1980s parallax effects that were used to give a better sense of motion in video games.***

 ## Parallax-scrolling for websites
 For the web, in the most simple sense, I would describe parallax scrolling as the appearance of motion caused by a faster moving foreground element as compared to a slower moving element between the foreground and the background.
 However, what I call 'parallax-like' (one group of elements move while others remain on a static background) is still a cool effect.